sugeerth/youtube_comment/README.md

-# YouTube Comment Ingester Chrome Extension
+# YouTube Comment WordCloud Chrome Extension

 ## Overview

-The YouTube Comment Ingester is a simple Chrome extension that automates the process of navigating to a YouTube video and extracting and visualizing the most important keywords in the comments.
+The YouTube Comment Ingester is a simple Chrome extension that visualizes the most important keywords in the comments.
+This is done through a YouTube Comment WordCloud.
 This extension is useful for researchers, data scientists, and anyone interested in analyzing YouTube comments.

 ## Features